This article was reviewed on 11.1.18 by Dr Ravi Ramanathan.

-Consultation times in general practice have increased over the years; the average length of a consultation in 1990 was 8.33 minutes and 9.36 minutes in 1997.1 By 2003, the median consultation length was 13.3 minutes.2
+Consultation times in general practice have increased over the years; the average length of a GP consultation in 2007/8 was 8.65 minutes, rising to 9.22 minutes in 2013/14.1 The average length of a UK consultation is shorter than many other European countries.2

 Most surgeries book patient consultations at 10-minute intervals.
-Difficulties with time management and running late are common among GPs and can be stressful and frustrating for both patients and GPs.
+Difficulties with time management and running late are common and can be stressful and frustrating for both patients and GPs.

 With more complex health problems and the need to gather ever more information during consultations, it seems as though consultations are set to get longer.